 What does audit busy season look like week by week?

 January tends to start slower with planning meetings, interim procedures, and training modules.
 February is when the real volume hits with active fieldwork beginning on most clients.
 March is the peak, with multiple clients in full fieldwork simultaneously.
 April is completion, review notes, and sign-off.
-A typical first-year associate at a mid-tier European firm will work on two to four statutory audit clients between January and April, some of which overlap.
+A typical first-year staff member at a mid-tier European firm will work on two to four statutory audit clients between January and April, some of which overlap.

 How should I set up before busy season starts?